-This test looks for specific genetic changes in a sample of your blood.
+This test looks for specific gene changes in a sample of your blood.
 If you are already pregnant, the test looks at a sample of the fetus' blood.
-These genetic mutations cause most cases of Tay-Sachs disease.
+These gene changes (mutations) cause most cases of Tay-Sachs disease.

-People with Tay-Sachs disease is caused by a lack of a vital enzyme, Hex A (hexosaminidase-A).
+Tay-Sachs disease is caused by a lack of a vital enzyme, Hex A (hexosaminidase-A).
 This can cause a fatty substance called GM2 ganglioside to build up in cells, especially in brain cells.

-Symptoms of the disease start in infancy.
+Symptoms of the disease start when the child is a baby.
 Babies who have Tay-Sachs develop trouble moving, seizures, and blindness.
 Children with the disease typically die before age 5.
 There is no cure or effective treatment for Tay-Sachs disease.

 This DNA test can find out whether parents or potential parents are carriers of the disease.
 It can also be used to see if a fetus has the condition.

-Anyone can be a carrier, but the disease is more common in people of Eastern European Jewish descent are carriers for the disease.
+Anyone can be a carrier, but the disease is more common in people of Eastern European Jewish (Ashkenazi) descent.
 This means they have gene mutations that can cause the disease in a child.
-About one in 27 American Jews are carriers.
-If both parents are carriers, a child has a 25 percent chance of getting the disease and a 50 percent chance of being a carrier.
-Carriers do not have symptoms of the disease but can pass the defective gene to their own children.
+About one in 27 American Jews is a carrier.
+If both parents are carriers, a child has a 1 in 4 chance of getting the disease.
+The child has a 1 in 2 chance of being a carrier.
+Carriers do not have symptoms of the disease.
+Carriers can pass the defective gene to their own children.

-This DNA test checks for three or more specific genetic mutations.
+This DNA test checks for 3 or more specific gene changes.
 Testing can identify nearly all carriers.

-Before having this test, discuss your family background with your health care provider or a genetic counselor to determine which type of testing you and your partner should have.
+Before having this test, discuss your family background with your healthcare provider or a genetic counselor.
+This will help find out which type of testing you and your partner should have.